p2panda/handbook/spec/server-server/discovery.md

+# Discovery

-How can servers find out about other servers?
+- How can servers find out about other servers?